Charity games mark 150th anniversary of first international football match

 “What the Scottish players lacked in fitness, skills and ability, we made up for with some creative signings, drawing on Mozambicans, Brazilians and Dutch players to score all our goals.”

-Staff in Warsaw, Poland, braved snow and sub-zero temperatures to play their game, while in Belgrade, Serbian diplomats had fun contesting a Scotland v England Subbuteo game during a St Andrew’s Day event held at the British Embassy.
+Staff in Warsaw, Poland braved snow and sub-zero temperatures to play their game, while in Belgrade, Serbia diplomats Lara Bryden and Thomas Wright challenged themselves to a Scotland v England Subbuteo game during a St Andrew’s Day event held at the British Embassy.
+Their match finished 1-1.

 Some football groups argue the world’s first football international, England v Scotland, was played on March 5 1870, with 22 men playing out a 1-1 draw at the Kennington Oval in London.